LOADING ...

 And he got out of that he died.
 You know, clams was

-much dangerous than whales.
-Clams can run in the
+much more dangerous than whales. can run in the

-water, on the water or on the ground, and are so big
+water, on the or on the ground, and they are so big

-sometimes that they can jump and can spread their
+sometimes they can jump and they can spread their

-kinda shells and kinda almost fly like one of them
+shells and kinda almost fly like one of them flying

 squirrels.

-You could be standing there thinking that your
+You could be standing there that your perfectly

 and all of a sudden WHOP....That's ' true...And so

-this is the song of guy by the name of Reuben Clamzo,
+this is the song of this guy by the of Reuben Clamzo,

-and the song takes right after he stabbed this clam
+and the song takes place right after he stabbed this

-and the clam was, through this kinda death dance
+and the clam was, going through this death dance

-over on the side somewhere.
-The song there and he
+over on the somewhere.
+The song starts there and he

-goes into and takes you through the I next...
+goes into whaling and you through the I next...

-I sing the of the guy on the beach by himself.
+I sing the part of the guy on the by himself.
 I go

 Clamzo".
-That's the part of the fourteen dudes over
+That's the of the fourteen chicken dudes over

 on the other side.
-That's what they used to sing. be
+That's what used to sing.
+They'd be

-calling clams out of the water.
-Like taunting them,
+calling these clams out of the water. taunting them,

 making fun of them.
-Clams would get mad and come out.
+Clams would get real mad and out.

 Here we go.
-I you to sing it in case you ever have an
+I want you to sing it in case you ever an

-occasion to join an Alliance.
+occasion to such an Alliance.
 You know some of these

 Alliances are still around.
 Still America against